-Exclusive: Boeing seeking 'tens of billions' in U.S. government loan guarantees - sources
+Boeing calls for $60 billion lifeline for U.S. aerospace industry

 “Boeing got hit hard in many different ways,” Trump said at a press conference Tuesday.
 He said he would also help suppliers like engine maker General Electric Co.
 “We have to protect Boeing...
 We’ll be helping Boeing.”

 Boeing’s stock has been plummeting.
 After falling 24% on Monday, it fell another 4.4% Tuesday to close at $123.92.
 Boeing is down more than 60% over the last month as the coronavirus pandemic slashed travel demand worldwide.
-Earlier on Monday, S&P Global downgraded Boeing’s credit rating and lowered its free cash flow expectations for the company.
+S&P Global downgraded Boeing’s credit rating on Monday and lowered its free cash flow expectations for the company.

-Boeing said late Monday that short-term access to public and private liquidity will be one of “the most important ways” for airlines, airports, suppliers and manufacturers to recover.

 Boeing has been struggling to win approval from regulators for its 737 MAX to return to service after two fatal crashes in five months.
 The plane has been grounded since March 2019.